Nickflanagn24/first-assignment/README.md

 In addition to using HTML and CSS validators, the Kick and Connect Football Camp website was tested with Google DevTools to ensure it was fully responsive and performed well across different screen sizes.
 I used the responsive design mode within DevTools to simulate how the website would look and function on various devices, from desktops to tablets and smartphones.
 This allowed me to identify and address any layout issues or breakpoints that needed adjustment.
 By testing across a range of screen sizes, I ensured the website delivers a smooth, user-friendly experience, regardless of the device being used.

 #### HTML
 Every page was tested individually.
-Home.html, about.html, contact.html, and contact-sent.html all passed with no errors were returned when passing through the offical [W3 Html Checker](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnickflanagn24.github.io%2Ffirst-assignment%2F)
+Home.html, about.html, contact.html, and contact-sent.html all passed with no errors were returned when passing through the officail [W3 Html Checker](https://validator.w3.org/nu/?doc=https%3A%2F%2Fnickflanagn24.github.io%2Ffirst-assignment%2F)

 #### CSS
 Every page was tested individually.
-Home.html, about.html, contact.html, and contact-sent.html all passed with no errors were returned when passing through the offical [W3C CSS checker](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnickflanagn24.github.io%2Ffirst-assignment%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+Home.html, about.html, contact.html, and contact-sent.html all passed with no errors were returned when passing through the officail [W3C CSS checker](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fnickflanagn24.github.io%2Ffirst-assignment%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

-### Wave evaluation test
+### Wave Evaluation Test
 ![Wave Test](docs/wave-test.webp)
-After using the W3 checkers I also ran each page through Wave evaluation tool as seen in the picture.
-This was to ensure and confirm that no bugs were missed so the each page would preform how I wanted it to.
+After using the W3 checkers I also ran each page through [Wave evaluation](https://wave.webaim.org/) tool as seen in the picture.
+This was to ensure and confirm that no bugs were missed so that each page would perform how I wanted it to.

-#### Google Lighthouse test
+#### Google Lighthouse Test
 ##### Mobile test
 ![Lighthouse mobile site test](docs/lighthouse-mobile.webp)

-##### Desktop test
+##### Desktop Test
 ![Lighthouse desktop test](docs/lighthouse-desktop.webp)

-Each page then was test separately here are the results
+Each page was then tested separately here are the results
 ![Google Lighthouse test result](docs/lighthouse-test.webp)

-### Browser testing
+### Browser Testing
 All the pages individually were tested on different screen sizes and on different browsers.
 They were tested on Chrome, Firefox and Microsoft Edge.
-This was done to make sure ll user get a great user experience.
+This was done to make sure all users get a great user experience.

-## Found bugs and fixes
+## Found Bugs and Fixes

 1) **CSS File Not Linking with HTML**
 + Bug: The CSS file wasn't loading properly.